SilverFin: Plot

 After Red injures himself, James breaks into the castle on his own, but knocks himself out whilst snooping around.
 When he regains consciousness, he finds himself interrogated by Hellebore, who reveals that Algar is alive and that the two brothers have been working on a supersoldier drug known as "Silverfin serum", designed to act as a steroid that affects the endocrine system.
-Algar tested the first batch of the serum on himself, but later dosages of it mutated him physcially.
+Algar tested the first batch of the serum on himself, but later dosages of it mutated him physically.
 Hellebore later perfected the serum, though dumped the waste of the manufacturing process into Loch Silverfin, mentally altering its eel population into vicious creatures.
 James learns Alfie was rescued by Algar when he was nearly attacked by the eels, only to be brought to Hellebore who used him test out the serum, dying from heart failure when his body couldn't handle the dosage.

 James is drugged with the serum by Hellebore and locked up, but escapes thanks to his enhanced abilities through an underwater entrance from the castle to Loch Silverfin.
 Aided by Wilder who witnesses his escape, the pair kiss, before she reveals that George is with her.
 James learns he is there in hopes of destroying his father's work, having despised his dreadful behaviour towards him.
 James joins with him to destroy the laboratory, only to be confronted by Hellebore.
 Before he can kill them with a double-barreled shotgun, Algar intervenes and forces both of them into Loch Silverfin.
 Hellebore shoots him, wounding Algar, whereupon his brother's blood attracts the eels who kill them.
 In the aftermath of his actions, James collapses due to a lung infection and exhaustion.
 Several days later, after recovering, he learns that George has moved back to America to be with his mother.
 He also learns Max has died, but is surprised to learn his uncle bequeathed him with his car.